Gabriel Iglesias Presents Stand Up Revolution

-Gabriel Iglesias Presents Stand Up Revolution was an American stand-up comedy television series airing on Comedy Central in the United States.
+Gabriel Iglesias Presents Stand Up Revolution is an American stand-up comedy television series airing on Comedy Central in the United States.
 Hosted by comedian Gabriel Iglesias, who is best known for his stand-up specials, the show features new material by both himself and other comedians.
 Each episode opens with a stand up by Iglesias before several other comedians perform, each of whom Iglesias usually introduces with an encore.
 The show debuted on October 6, 2011, and is executive produced by Iglesias.
-The program features Gabriel Iglesias as an emcee features new material and introduces two or three lesser known comedians looking for a big break on television.
-Each comedian presents a short set of jokes, which is edited to last about five minutes on the airing of the show.
+The program features Gabriel Iglesias as an emcee, features new material, and introduces two or three lesser known comedians looking for a big break on television.
+Each comedian presents a short set of jokes, which is edited to last about five minutes upon the airing of the show.